chinapedia/wikipedia.abstract.en/Page/Slope.md

 Calculus

-Tangent_function_animation.gif is the slope of a line that is tangent to the curve at that point.
+is the slope of a line that is tangent to the curve at that point.
 Note: the derivative at the point A is positive where green and dash-dot, negative where red and dashed, and zero where black and solid.]]
 The concept of a slope is central to differential calculus.
 For non-linear functions, the rate of change varies along the curve.
 The derivative of the function at a point is the slope of the line tangent to the curve at the point, and is thus equal to the rate of change of the function at that point.

 If we let Δ_x_ and Δ_y_ be the distances (along the _x_ and _y_ axes, respectively) between two points on a curve, then the slope given by the above definition,